mattyod/postcode/README.md

 Neither of these Regular expressions provide support for [Father Christmas' postcode 'SAN TA1'](http://news.bbc.co.uk/1/hi/programmes/breakfast/4082121.stm).

+## Tests
+Tests can be run with [nodeunit](https://github.com/caolan/nodeunit), if you have any unusual codes that have failed or passed incorrectly against other regexps then it would be great if you added them with a pull request.

-Match UK postcodes
+## Match UK postcodes

 Guidelines taken from [http://webarchive.nationalarchives.gov.uk/](http://webarchive.nationalarchives.gov.uk/20101126012154/http://www.cabinetoffice.gov.uk/govtalk/schemasstandards/e-gif/datastandards/address/postcode.aspx)

-## Specifically:
+### Specifically:

 A = [A-Z], N = [0-9]